LiveVox/phonebook-challenge/README.md

 ### Summary of set up ###

-1. Register into Atlassian (it's free)
+1. Register into Github (preferred) / Atlassian (optionally) (it's free)
 2. Fork the Phonebook project
-3. **Tip:** If you use Eclipse, you may want to search on Google something like: 'how to fork bitbucket project on eclipse'
+3. **Tip:** If you use Eclipse, you may want to search on Google something like: 'how to fork github/bitbucket project on eclipse'

 ### Configuration ###